Computer-Programming-B/Tron/README.md

 + If key means "right", set `direction` to 2
 + If key means "down", set `direction` to 3
 + If key means "left", set `direction` to 4
+5. Run the program.
+Once a person clicks on the screen, the light cycle should now be able to turn
-5. The game is over when we cross a light cycle trail.
+6. The game is over when we cross a light cycle trail.
 To find out if we are touching the trail, we will use add a `notBlack()` function.
 At the bottom of the program
 ```javascript
 function notBlack(){
   let a = get(x,y);